-Section 17.01.99.A.
 SOLAR ARRAY.
-Any number of Photovoltaic Devices connected to provide a single output of electric energy or other energy. (approved 12/9/19)
+Any number of Photovoltaic Devices connected to provide a single output of electric energy or other energy.

-Section 17.01.100.
-RESERVED.

-Section 17.101.
+SOLAR ENERGY SYSTEM.
+All exterior and above ground parts of a panel or other solar energy device including legs/braces and/or supporting devices, the primary purpose of which is to provide for the collection, inversion, storage, and distribution of solar energy for electricity generation, space heating, space cooling, or water heating.
+Such systems are further defined as follows:

+LARGE SOLAR ENERGY SYSTEM.
+A utility-scale solar energy system where the primary use of the land is to generate electric energy or other energy by converting sunlight, whether by Photovoltaic Devices or other conversion technology, for the sale, delivery, or consumption of the generated energy with a capacity greater than twenty-five thousand (25,000) watts.

+SMALL SOLAR ENERGY SYSTEM.
+A single residential use or small business-scale solar energy conversion system with a capacity of twenty-five thousand (25,000) watts or less consisting of roof panels, ground–mounted solar arrays, or other solar energy fixtures, and associated control or conversion electronics, that will be used to produce utility power primarily to on-site users or customers.

+BUILDING MOUNTED SMALL SOLAR ENERGY SYSTEM.
+A small solar energy system affixed to a permanent principal and/or accessory building (i.e. roof or wall).

+GROUND-MOUNTED SMALL SOLAR ENERGY SYSTEM.
+A free-standing, small solar energy system that is not attached to and is separate from any principal or accessory building on the parcel of land on which the solar energy system is located.

 STATE LICENSED RESIDENTIAL FACILITY.
 A structure constructed for residential purposes that is licensed by the state under the Adult Foster Care Facility Licensing Act, (PA 218 of 1979.
-MCL 400.710 et sec) or Child Care Licensing Act (PA 116 of 1973, MCL 722.111 et sec) and provides residential services for 6 or fewer individuals under 24hour supervision or care.
+MCL 400.710 et sec) or Child Care Licensing Act (PA 116 of 1973, MCL 722.111 et sec).

-Section 17.01.102.
 STORY.
 That portion of a building, other than a mezzanine, included between the surface of any floor and the floor next above it, or if there be no floor above it, then the space between the floor and the ceiling next above it.

 MEZZANINE.
-A “Mezzanine” floor may be used in this definition of a full story when it covers more than fifty (50%) percent of the area of the story underneath said mezzanine, or, if the vertical distance from the floor next below it to the floor next above it is twenty-four (24) feet or more.
+A “Mezzanine” floor may be used in this definition of a full story when it covers more than fifty (50%) percent of the area of the story underneath said mezzanine, or if the vertical distance from the floor next below it to the floor next above it is twenty-four (24) feet or more.

 BASEMENT.
-For the purpose of this Ordinance, a basement shall be counted as a story if over fifty (50%) percent of its height is above the level from which the height of the building is measured or if it is used for business purposes, or if it is used for dwelling purposes by other than a janitor or domestic servants employed in the same building, including the family of the same.
+See definition above.
+In some cases, a basement may be counted as a story.

 HALF.
-A half story is that part of a building between a pitched roof and the uppermost full story, said part having a floor area which does not exceed one-half (1/2) the floor area of said full story, provided the area contains at least two hundred (200) square feet with a clear height of at least seven (7) feet and six (6) inches.
+A half story is that part of a building between a pitched roof and the uppermost full story, said part having a floor area which does not exceed one-half (1/2) the floor area of said full story, provided the area contains at least two hundred (200) square feet with a clear height of at least seven (7’) feet and six (6”) inches.

-Section 17.01.103.
 STREET.
-The public thoroughfare which affords traffic circulation and principal means of access to abutting property, including avenue, place, way, drive, lane, boulevard, highway, road and other thoroughfare, except an alley.
+The public roadway which affords traffic circulation and principal means of access to abutting property, including avenue, place, way, drive, lane, boulevard, highway, road, and other thoroughfare, except an alley.

-Section 17.01.104.
 SWIMMING POOL.
-The term “swimming pool” shall mean any structure or container located whether above or below grade designed to hold water to a depth of greater than twenty-four (24) inches, intended for swimming or bathing.
+Any structure or container located whether above or below grade designed to hold water to a depth of greater than twenty-four (24) inches, intended for swimming or bathing.
 A swimming pool shall be considered as an accessory building for the purpose of determining required yard spaces and maximum lot coverage.